Construction of Hierarchical Neural Architecture Search Spaces based on Context-free Grammars

-We also analyzed the distribution of architectures and frequency of production rules in \appendixref{sub:search_results}. \item \textit{Did you use the same evaluation protocol for the methods being compared?} [Yes] \item \textit{Did you compare performance over time?} [Yes]~We plotted results over the number of iterations, as typically done for black-box optimizers, and report the total search cost in \appendixref{sub:search_results}. \item \textit{Did you compare to random search?} [Yes] \item \textit{Did you perform multiple runs of your experiments and report seeds?} [Yes]~We ran all computationally intensive experiments over three seeds, and computationally less-demanding experiments over 20 seeds. \item \textit{Did you use tabular or surrogate benchmarks for in-depth evaluations?} [N/A]~At the time of this work, there existed no surrogate benchmark for hierarchical \acrshort{nas}. \end{enumerate}
+We also analyzed the distribution of architectures during search, impact of the flexible parameterization of the convolutional blocks, test error \vs number of parameters and FLOPs in \cref{sub:search_results}. \item \textit{Did you use the same evaluation protocol for the methods being compared?} [Yes] \item \textit{Did you compare performance over time?} [Yes]~We plotted results over the number of iterations, as typically done for black-box optimizers, and report the total search cost in \cref{sub:search_results,sub:act_analyses,sub:darts_results,sub:found_nlp}.
+For the activation function search, DARTS cell search, and transformer-based searches, we did not compare performance over time, as this is typically not done for these experiments. \item \textit{Did you compare to random search?} [Yes] \item \textit{Did you perform multiple runs of your experiments and report seeds?} [Yes]~We ran all search runs on the hierarchical or cell-based NAS-Bench-201 over three seeds, the search run for an activation function for one seed, the search on the DARTS search space on four seeds, transformer searches for one seed, and surrogate regression experiments over 20 seeds.
+All seeds are reported. \item \textit{Did you use tabular or surrogate benchmarks for in-depth evaluations?} [N/A]~At the time of this work, there existed no surrogate benchmark for hierarchical \acrshort{nas}. \end{enumerate}